neethouse/git-count/README.md

             Only Scala source code. -> git count "." "\.scala$" Only Objective-C code.  -> git count "." "\.[hm]$"

+        Or

+        You can use default regex from git-config.

+        git config --local git-count.regex "your regex pattern" git config --global git-count.regex "your regex pattern"

+        Commandline argument takes precedence.

 For more information -> "https://github.com/neethouse/git-count"
 ```

+## Tips

+### Use default regex pattern

+You can use default regex from git-config.

+`git config --local git-count.regex "your regex pattern"`

+or

+`git config --global git-count.regex "your regex pattern"`

+Commandline argument takes precedence.